NYIT Selected to Participate in Epicenter’s Pathways to Innovation Program

 Professional Judgment: The financial aid administrator's discretion, based on the special circumstances of the student, to change the data elements used in determining eligibility for federal student aid or adjust a student's costs, for example.

-Satisfactory Academic Progress: To be eligible to receive federal student financial aid, you must meet and maintain certain minimum standards regarding academic progress and performance.
+Satisfactory Academic Progress (SAP): To be eligible to receive federal student financial aid, you must meet and maintain certain minimum standards regarding academic progress and performance.
 For more detailed information please read the current Undergraduate or Graduate NYIT Catalog.

 Scholarship: A form of financial assistance that does not require repayment and usually made to students who demonstrate or show potential for distinction, usually in academic performance.